Photovoltaic system performance

 Photovoltaic system performance is a function of the climatic conditions, the equipment used and the system configuration.
 PV performance can be measured as the ratio of actual solar PV system output vs expected values, the measurement being essential for proper solar PV facility's operation and maintenance.
 The primary energy input is the global light irradiance in the plane of the solar arrays, and this in turn is a combination of the direct and the diffuse radiation.

 The performance is measured by PV monitoring systems, which include a data logging device and often also a weather measurement device (on-site device or an independent weather data source).
 Photovoltaic performance monitoring systems serve several purposes - they are used to track trends in a single photovoltaic (PV) system, to identify faults in or damage to solar panels and inverters, to compare the performance of a system to design specifications or to compare PV systems at different locations.
 This range of applications requires various sensors and monitoring systems, adapted to the intended purpose.
 Specifically, there is a need for both electronic monitoring sensors and independent weather sensing (irradiance, temperature and more) in order to normalize PV facility output expectations.
 Irradiance sensing is very important for the PV industry and can be classified into two main categories - on-site pyranometers and satellite remote sensing; when onsite pyranometers are not available, regional weather stations are also sometimes utilized, but at lower quality of data; the Industrial IoT-powered sensorless measurement approach has recently evolved as the third option.

 Sensors and photovoltaic monitoring systems are standardized in IEC 61724-1 and classified into three levels of accuracy, denoted by the letters “A”, “B” or “C”, or by the labels “High accuracy”, “Medium accuracy” and “Basic accuracy”.
 A parameter called the 'performance ratio' has been developed to evaluate the total value of PV system losses.

-Overview
+Principles

 Photovoltaic system performance is generally dependent on incident irradiance in the plane of the solar panels, the temperature of the solar cells, and the spectrum of the incident light.
 Furthermore, it is dependent upon the inverter, which typically sets the operating voltage of the system.
 The voltage and current output of the system changes as lighting, temperature and load conditions change, so there is no specific voltage, current, or wattage at which the system always operates.
-Hence, system performance varies depending on the time of day, amount of solar insolation, direction and tilt of modules, cloud cover, shading, soiling, state of charge, temperature, geographic location, and day of the year.
+Hence, system performance varies depending on its architecture (direction and tilt of modules), geographic location and the time of day, weather conditions (amount of solar insolation, cloud cover, temperature), and local disturbances such as shading, soiling, state of charge, and system component availability.